astigPree/astigPree/README.md

-## 👋 Hi, I’m Ericson Mark G. Guanzon
+## 👋 Hi, I’m Ericson Mark A. Guanzon

 ### 1. Who am I?
 I’m a **Full Stack Developer** from Masbate City, Philippines, passionate about building secure and scalable web applications that solve real-world problems.